 - Eliminates guesswork: just pour the pre-measured stick packet into baby’s bottle, or bowl of puree

-Give your baby the best chance of food freedom with Ready, Set, Food!
+Give your baby the best chance of food freedom with Ready.
+Set.
+Food!
 We have done the research, calculated the doses, and made the mess, so you don’t have to.
-Learn more about why Ready, Set, Food! is the easy way to help prevent food allergies before they start.
+Learn more about why Ready.
+Set.
+Food! is the easy way to do early allergen inrtoduction.